liskin/s2putty/README_source.txt

 On S60 third edition PuTTY compiles at least with Carbide.c++ and GCCE.
 RVCT and CodeWarrior have not been recently tested.

+On symbian3 you will need Carbide.c++ 2.x it should compile winscw and armv5.
+GCCE is untested.
+Also if you want to compile from dos box commands have changed.

+        cd s2putty\build\symbian3
+        sbs -b bld.inf -c armv5
+        (makesis putty.pkg)

 Applications and executables
 ----------------------------